Modeling the Light Curve and Spectra of SN 2023aew: Introduction

 The paper is organized as follows: In \S \ref{sec:lc}, We model the LC of SN 2023aew by considering an SESN (yielding the first peak) followed by the delayed heat deposition from the conversion of the NS responsible for the second peak.
-The observed plateau between the two peaks, along with the post-peak bumps, can be reproduced by including either SN-CSM interaction or NS spin-down prior to conversion.
+The observed plateau between the two peaks, along with the post-peak bumps, can be reproduced by including either SN-CSM interaction or NS SpD prior to conversion with the latter favored.
 The spectral properties are computed in \S \ref{sec:spectrum} near peak 1 and peak 2 which captures key properties of the observed one.
 A discussion and a conclusion are given in \S \ref{sec:discussion}.